geodynamics/aspect/benchmarks/gravity_thick_shell/doc/gravity_thick_shell.md

-The gravity postprocessor in can be used to calculate the radial components of gravity ($g_r$ and $U$) at arbitrary points using the sampling scheme &lsquo;*list of points*.&rsquo; For this benchmark we calculate points along a line from the center of the planet to a distant point, $r=0$ to
+The gravity postprocessor in can be used to calculate the radial components of gravity ($g_r$ and $U$) at arbitrary points using the sampling scheme '*list of points*.'
+For this benchmark we calculate points along a line from the center of the planet to a distant point, $r=0$ to
 $r=10,000~\si{\km}$ (Figure [2]).
 Arbitrarily, the latitude and longitude are both set to $13\si{\degree}$ so as to avoid potential measurement